SSpedsbjerg/Master-Thesis/README.md

 From the 40 total articles, 24 have been selected based on their abstract.

+Any further documentation is in the excel sheet

 ## List of scenarios where the project idea seems usable